-What is the Best Idris Elba movie?
-When he shot to fame in drama series‘ The Wire and Luther, one thing was clear: Elba had something special about him.
-In whatever movie and TV series he’s in, he never fails to elevate it to another level and give his absolute all to whatever role he’s given.
+What are the best Idris Elba movies?
+When he shot to fame in The Wire and Luther, one thing was clear: Elba had something special about him.
+Whatever he’s in, he never fails to elevate it to another level and gives his absolute all.

-People might know him simply as “the guy from Luther,” and while Luther is undoubtedly some of his best work, it does him a disservice to not consider all the contributions he’s made to the big screen over the past decade.
-Throughout his illustrious career, the 49-year-old has been nominated for four Golden Globes and five Emmys.
-As of May 2019, his movies have earned more than $9.8 billion at the global box office, while in North America, he is amongst the top 20 highest-paid actors in cinema.
+People might know him simply as ‘the guy from Luther,’ and while the drama series is undoubtedly some of his best work, it does him a disservice not to consider all the great action movies and thriller movies he’s been in over the past decade.
+Throughout his illustrious career, Elba has been nominated for four Golden Globes and five Emmys.
+As of May 2019, his movies had earned more than $9.8 billion at the global box office, while in North America, he is among the top 20 highest-paid actors.

-Maybe you know him more from his music career as DJ Big Driis, but no matter how you got introduced to the thespian, let us guide you through the best Idris Elba movies out there — at least, in my opinion.
+Maybe you know him more from his music career as DJ Big Driis, but no matter how you got introduced to the thespian, let us guide you through the best Idris Elba movies out there, in order — at least, in our opinion.

 Best Idris Elba movies